George Black (physician): Vegetarianism and Dartmoor House

-Black was a speaker at the Vegetarian Society's May conference in Bristol in 1909.
-He died in Torquay on 5 May 1913.
+Black spoke at the Vegetarian Society's May conference in Bristol in 1909.

 Food research

-Black was an advocate of whole foods and suggested that white flour is detrimental to health because the bran and wheat germ are removed.
-He was a friend of James Henry Cook and was a scientific researcher for the Pitman Health Food Company.
-Through his guidance Nuto Cream Soup and Nut Cream were invented which contained no cows milk and only needed the addition of water so were easily digested.
+Black advocated whole foods and argued that white flour was harmful because the bran and wheat germ were removed.
+He was a friend of James Henry Cook and worked as a scientific researcher for the Pitman Health Food Company.
+According to the International Vegetarian Union, Nuto Cream Soup and Nut Cream were invented under his direction; the products contained no cow's milk and required only the addition of water.
 The Pitman Health Food Company also sold Vegsal, a medicinal salt obtained from vegetables through Black's research.